ssyrota/university/MachineLearing(mag1)/syllabus.typ

 - Predicting if a person will get a disease based on status, salary, genetics
 - Prediction if a person will quit a job based on meetings, pull requests, office time.
 - Predicting the marriage of a person based by car, salary, outlook, office time, education, country.

+= Removing correlated features
+Before train model it may be worth to perform "dimensionality reduction" to save space, without loosing too much information

 = Lib
 - https://www.statlect.com/